Policy and Global Affairs at The National Academies

 Scientific and Medical Aspects of Human Reproductive Cloning (2002)

 Human reproductive cloning is an assisted reproductive technology that would be carried out with the goal of creating a newborn genetically identical to another human being.
 It is currently the subject of much debate around the world, involving a variety of ethical, religious, societal, scientific, and medical issues.
 Scientific and Medical Aspects of Human Reproductive Cloning considers the scientific and medical sides of this issue, plus ethical issues that pertain to human-subjects research.
 Based on experience with reproductive cloning in animals, the report concludes that human reproductive cloning would be dangerous for the woman, fetus, and newborn, and is likely to fail.
 The study panel did not address the issue of whether human reproductive cloning, even if it were found to be medically safe, would be or would not be acceptable to individuals or society.
-(Committee on Science, Engineering, and Public Policy (COSEPUP))
+(Committee on Science, Engineering, Medicine, and Public Policy (COSEMPUP)

 cover image